kaitlinmmurphy

 Associate Professor

-My first book, Mapping Memory: Visuality, Affect, and Embodied Politics in the Americas (Fordham UP), interweaves visual and performance theory with memory and affect studies to theorize memory mapping as a visual and spatial strategy that has emerged in opposition to political discourses and visual economies that overlook certain subjects and human rights abuses.
-I am co-editor of the recently-published Routledge Handbook of Memory Activism, which is the first systematic effort to map the fast-growing phenomenon of memory activism and to delineate a new field of research that lies at the intersection of memory and social movement studies.
-My writing can be found in Memory Studies, Genocide Studies and PreventionTDR: The Drama ReviewJournal of Latin American and Latinx Visual Culture, Journal of Latin American Cultural Studies, Journal of Spanish and Latin American Cinemas, Human Rights Review, in various anthologies, and elsewhere.
-I am currently at work on two book-length projects, the first of which is tentatively titled Future Histories: Memory, Violence, and Decolonial Reimaginings.
+Murphy is the author of Mapping Memory: Visuality, Affect, and Embodied Politics in the Americas (2019), and co-editor of the Routledge Handbook of Memory Activism (2023).
+Her writing can also be found in Memory Studies, Genocide Studies and PreventionTDR: The Drama ReviewJournal of Latin American and Latinx Visual Culture, Journal of Latin American Cultural Studies, Journal of Spanish and Latin American Cinemas, Human Rights Review, in various anthologies, and elsewhere.

-In addition to my academic work, I work as a consultant in both English and Spanish in a range of areas, including memory, civil and human rights, transitional justice and community-based reconciliation and post-conflict reconstruction.
-I am a Fulbright Specialist with the US Department of State’s Bureau of Educational and Cultural Affairs and World Learning and welcome project discussions related to my areas of expertise.
+In addition to her academic work, Murphy works as a consultant in both English and Spanish in a range of areas, including memory, civil and human rights, transitional justice and community-based reconciliation and post-conflict reconstruction.
+She is a Fulbright Specialist with the US Department of State’s Bureau of Educational and Cultural Affairs and World Learning and welcomes project discussions related to her areas of expertise.

 Courses Taught (Sample List)